ibm-cloud-docs/discovery/getting-started-tool.md

 1. Click ![Cog](images/icon_settings.png)<!-- {width="20" height="20" style="padding-left:5px;padding-right:5px;"} --> and choose **Create environment**.
 1. When your environment is ready, the **Name your new collection** dialog appears.
 Name your collection and choose **Default Configuration** from **Select a configuration to apply** (you can change the configuration later).

+There is another configuration available named **Default Contract Configuration** that supports Element Classification, which can be used to extract party, nature, and category from elements in PDFs.
+See [Element Classification](/docs/services/discovery/element-classification.html#element-collection) for details.

 ## Step 3: Create a custom configuration
 {: create-custom-configuration}